 Things for you to arrange beforehand:

-• Complete the booking form, noting the number of your previous licence and the date of its expiry.
+• Complete the booking form, noting the number of your previous license and the date of its expiry.
 You will find the booking form here.
 Print out and keep a copy of the confirmation page that you will receive once your booking has been made.

-• Make an early application for your new driving licence and ensure that it is valid from the date of your training or earlier.
+• Make an early application for your new driving license and ensure that it is valid from the date of your training or earlier.
 When you receive your new license it is your responsibility to check that it has the correct details including the correct category.

-• Ensure that you have applied for your insurance in good time and that it is valid from 08:55 or earlier on the day of your course.
+• Ensure that you have applied for your insurance in good time and that it is valid from the day of your course.

 • Ensure that your motorcycle is in proper working order, roadworthy and legal.
 We suggest that you have second-hand machines checked by a motorcycle dealer to ensure compliance.
 You must have at least one mirror fitted on the bike.